ShivamBhosale/100DaysOfCode/index.md

 ## Day 95 - Amazon Job Analysis
 Today I performed an analysis on the Amazon job dataset and used various visualization techniques to understand the dataset better.

+## Day 96 - COVID-19 Tweets Analysis Using Wordcloud
+I did COVID-19 tweets analysis using wordcloud and also used other visualization techniques on the tweet dataset.